-2.4 Right angles
+2.4 Straight lines and right angles

 We do not know what the preamble of the Elements consisted of when this collection of thirteen books was first compiled.
-In The Forgotten Revolution [70, pp. 323-4], Lucio Russo argues that Euclid's obscure definition of straight line is only a later addition to the Elements: in origin it is a truncated sentence from a student's crib-sheet.
+In The Forgotten Revolution [82, pp. 323-4], Lucio Russo argues that Euclid's obscure definition of straight line is only a later addition to the Elements: in origin it is a truncated sentence from a student's crib-sheet.
 The definition in the Elements is which is practically the same as the first part of

-Russo noticed the latter sentence among the Definitions of Terms in Geometry attributed to Hero [42, p.
+Russo noticed the latter sentence among the Definitions of Terms in Geometry attributed to Hero [45, p.
 16, ll.
 22-4]; it means something like

-A straight line is one that equally with respect to all points on itself lies right and maximally taught between its extremities.9 itself" allows for the case of an unbounded straight line, where any two points must serve as extremities for the purpose of the definition.
+A straight line is one that equally with respect to all points on itself lies right and maximally taut between its extremities.17